orgua/shepherd_v2_planning/hw_cape_v23_test_performance.rst

 - ref-input for InAmp AD8421 (voltage divider + op1177)
 - emu, use free opa388 for reference voltage offset, 5mV (60uV input offset * 50 + 400uV output offset) -> 33R || 10k + Cap
-- try V-FB without C -> same for Emu-OpAmp
+- try V-FB without C -> same for Emu-OpAmp, tune emulator similar to harvester
 - 10uF should be X7R, but X5R has now 16V, X7R will be <6V?
 (ADC-Bypass)
 - 10nF <should be NP0, but this seems expensive
-- level-translators need to reach 1MHz, 1kOhm is limiting to ~200kHz
+- level-translators need to reach 1MHz, 1kOhm is limiting to ~200kHz, 2x 400 Ohm is more fitting
 - remove 10R by just using 33R?
 - correct op-fb,
+- new components:
+    - level switches

+TODO: extend profiling-code to be independent from hardware-cal on cape